Testing Consent Form (Except NV, NY)

-The purpose of genetic testing is to determine if a genetic disease may be present, if there is an increased risk for a genetic disease, or if there is an increased risk of passing a genetic disease onto a child.
-Genetic testing can provide information that can assist your health care provider in making a diagnosis or help provide information for symptom management, treatment, or lifestyle changes.
+Genetic Testing.
+Whole genome sequencing (WGS) is a genetic test that reads nearly all of your DNA which is the genetic instruction set found in your cells.
+Your DNA contains approximately 20,000 to 25,000 genes and roughly 3 billion base pairs.
+WGS is performed to determine if a genetic disease may be present, if there is an increased risk for a genetic disease, or if there is an increased risk of passing a genetic disease onto a child.
+It can also identify genetic characteristics and traits that provide information about how you may respond to medications or the effectiveness of a particular drug (pharmacogenomics), which can assist your health care provider in determining which medications to prescribe.
 However, genetic testing cannot always determine when or what symptoms of a condition may show, which symptoms will occur first, how severe the condition will be, or how the condition will progress over time.
-Genetic testing may also be used to identify genetic characteristics and traits to provide information about how an individual will respond to medications or the effectiveness of a particular drug, which can assist your health care provider in determining which medications to prescribe.

-In rare cases, persons that have undergone genetic testing and have been diagnosed with a genetic condition have experienced problems with health insurance coverage, employment, and social discrimination if the genetic test results or genetic data become known to others.
+In rare cases, persons who have undergone genetic testing and have been diagnosed with a genetic condition have experienced problems with health insurance coverage, employment, and social discrimination if the genetic test results or genetic data become known to others.
+Federal law (the Genetic Information Nondiscrimination Act, or GINA) prohibits discrimination based on genetic information in health insurance and employment.
+However, GINA does not cover life insurance, disability insurance, or long-term care insurance.
+State laws may provide additional protections.
 For more information about how you are protected against discrimination based on your genetic information, you can visit https://www.genome.gov/about-genomics/policy-issues/Genetic-Discrimination.

-The Testing Laboratory (defined below), on behalf of Bioscope and your health care provider, will perform whole genome sequencing, which is a genetic test.
-This kind of genetic testing is not necessarily meant to identify one disease or condition, but instead to identify genetic characteristics and risk factors, including, but not limited to cancer, neurodegenerative disease, metabolic disorders and drug response.
-The sequencing is performed on DNA extracted from tissue collected from a biological sample.
+Genetic Testing.
+The Testing Laboratory, on behalf of Bioscope and your health care provider, may perform whole genome sequencing, which is a genetic test.
+The sequencing is performed on DNA extracted from a biological sample.
 The purpose of this testing is to analyze DNA to find any genetic variants, including common variants and abnormal variants that might cause disease, make it more likely to develop a disease, and/or increase the chance of having a child affected by a disease.
-The testing may also identify other genetic variants, characteristics, and traits to identify ancestry information and predict how an individual will respond to a particular medication.
+The testing may also identify other genetic variants, characteristics, and traits, and identify ancestry information.
 Whole genomic sequencing examines essentially all of the DNA in the human genetic code, including coding and non-coding regions.

 Possible Results and Significance of the Results

 - Positive, meaning some variants have been identified that are known to cause disease symptoms or impact the effectiveness or safety of a particular medication based on available scientific evidence at the time of testing.
 Results that indicate that some variants may (i) contribute to the diagnosis of a genetic condition or impact how your health care provider treats a health condition, (ii) reveal carrier status for a genetic condition, (iii) reveal a predisposition or an increased risk for developing a genetic disease in the future, or (iv) have implications for other family members.
-If the results of your genetic test come back as positive for certain variants, you may wish to consider further independent testing, consult with your health care provider or pursue genetic counseling.
+If the results of your genetic test come back as positive for certain variants, confirmatory testing by a CLIA-certified method may be recommended before clinical decisions are made, as the bioinformatics pipeline used to analyze whole genome sequencing data is not separately CLIA-certified.
+You should consult with your health care provider or pursue genetic counseling to determine appropriate next steps.

 - Indeterminate, meaning some variants have been identified that could potentially contribute to disease symptoms, but there is no conclusive evidence either way.
 An indeterminate result may (i) lead to a suggestion that testing additional family members may be helpful, (ii) remain uncertain for the foreseeable future, or (iii) be resolved over time.

-Please note that genetic tests are not definitive.
-Due to limitations in technology or incomplete medical knowledge, some disease-causing variants may not be detected.
-Therefore, it is not possible to completely exclude all risks for all possible genetic diseases for you and your family members, including your children.
-Moreover, in some cases, the genetic test may indicate an abnormality in a gene, however, that does not always mean a genetic disorder will manifest.
-In addition, the genetic test may indicate a genetic abnormality when the individual is unaffected (false positive) or may indicate no genetic abnormality when the individual is affected (false negative).
-There may also be possible sources of error including, but not limited to, trace contamination, rare technical errors in the laboratory, rare DNA variants that compromise data analysis, inconsistent scientific classification systems, and inaccurate reporting of family relationships or clinical diagnosis information.
+Please note that laboratory tests, including genetic tests, are not definitive.
+Due to limitations in technology or incomplete medical knowledge, some clinically significant findings may not be detected.
+Therefore, it is not possible to completely exclude all risks for all possible conditions for you and your family members, including your children.
+Moreover, in some cases, a test may indicate an abnormality that does not correspond to a clinical condition, or may fail to detect a condition that is present.
+There may also be possible sources of error including, but not limited to, trace contamination, rare technical errors in the laboratory, rare variants that compromise data analysis, inconsistent scientific classification systems, and inaccurate reporting of family relationships or clinical diagnosis information.

 Sample Collection

-Your health care provider will provide you with a Sample collection kit or have one delivered to a mailing address of your choosing, which you will use to collect a Sample using a cheek swab.
+Your health care provider will provide you with a Sample collection kit or have one delivered to a mailing address of your choosing, which you will use to collect a Sample using the collection method specified in the kit instructions (e.g., cheek swab, stool sample, blood draw, or other biological specimen).
 The Sample collection kit will include the information and material you need to send the Sample to the Testing Laboratory.
 The Sample will only be used to perform the Test.
 No other tests will be performed on the Sample.
-You have the right to have your Sample destroyed after completion of the genetic test, and the Sample will be destroyed after the genetic testing services have been provided, unless you have expressly authorized the retention of the Sample for a longer period.
+You have the right to have your Sample destroyed after completion of the Test, and the Sample will be destroyed after the testing services have been provided.

 Privacy and Confidentiality

-The Sample, Sensitive Data, and Genetic Data will be used, disclosed, and otherwise processed for the purpose of the performance of the Test and associated services, including processing the Genetic Data and Sensitive Data in the Bioscope software solution, which includes the use of artificial intelligence to process the Genetic Data and Sensitive Data.
-Bioscope may retain and use the Sensitive Data and Genetic Data for internal research, product development, and quality assurance testing to improve its products and services.
-The Sample, Sensitive Data, and Genetic Data may also be used, disclosed, and otherwise processed for purposes otherwise permitted or required by applicable law.
-Bioscope will retain the Genetic Data and Sensitive Data for as long as necessary to provide the services associated with the Test.
+The Sample, Sensitive Data, and Test Data will be used, disclosed, and otherwise processed for the purpose of the performance of the Test and associated services, including processing the Test Data and Sensitive Data in the Bioscope software solution, which includes the use of artificial intelligence to process the Test Data and Sensitive Data.
+Bioscope may retain and use the Sensitive Data and Test Data for internal research, product development, and quality assurance testing to improve its products and services.
+The Sample, Sensitive Data, and Test Data may also be used, disclosed, and otherwise processed for purposes otherwise permitted or required by applicable law.
+Bioscope will retain the Test Data and Sensitive Data for as long as necessary to provide the services associated with the Test.

-Bioscope may also deidentify Sensitive Data and Genetic Data and analyze that deidentified data for statistical or any other purposes permitted by law.
-The Sensitive Data and Genetic Data will be retained for the time needed to provide the genetic test and associated services or as is required to comply with applicable laws and regulations.
-The results of the Test and Genetic Data will only be released to your health care provider, Bioscope and its service providers, those individuals you have authorized to receive the results in writing, and those allowed access to the results by law.
+Bioscope may also deidentify Sensitive Data and Test Data and analyze that deidentified data for statistical or any other purposes permitted by law.
+The Sensitive Data and Test Data will be retained for the time needed to provide the testing services and associated services or as is required to comply with applicable laws and regulations.
+The results of the Test and Test Data will only be released to your health care provider, Bioscope and its service providers, those individuals you have authorized to receive the results in writing, and those allowed access to the results by law.

 Keeping You Informed About Research Opportunities